Konstanty Budkiewicz

-Konstantin Budkevich, also known as Konstanty Romuald Budkiewicz; June 19, 1867, – March 31, 1923) was a Catholic priest executed by the OGPU for organizing nonviolent resistance against the first Soviet anti-religious campaign.
+Konstanty Romuald Budkiewicz (Константин Ромуальд Юлианович Будкевич; June 19, 1867, – March 31, 1923) was a Polish Catholic priest executed by the OGPU after a sham trial for "organizing nonviolent resistance against the first Soviet anti-religious campaign."
 His beatification process has been opened, thus giving him the title Servant of God.

 Early life

-Budkevich was born June 19, 1867, to a large Polish family of Szlachta descent in Zubry manor near the town of Krāslava in modern Latvia.
-He completed his studies at the Saint Petersburg Roman Catholic Theological Academy, where he earned a doctorate in theology.
-He was ordained to the priesthood in 1893 and taught in Pskov and, from 1896, in Vilnius.
+Budkevich was born June 19, 1867, to a large Polish nobility family in Zubry manor near the town of Krāslava in modern Latvia.
+His father, Julian, was a forester on the Broel-Plater estate, while his mother, Maria née Borkowska, ran the household.
+He had five sisters and one brother.

+In 1882–1883 he studied at Hermann Hiller’s private progymnasium in Kielce, and later at the municipal gymnasium in Lublin.
+In 1886 he entered the Roman Catholic Seminary in St. Petersburg, from which he was transferred in 1890 to the Roman Catholic Theological Academy, which he completed in 1893.
+He was ordained to the priesthood in 1893 and taught in Pskov since February 1893, and, from 1896, in Vitebsk.

 St. Petersburg

-In 1903, he served the parish of St. Catherine on Nevsky Prospect in St. Petersburg, becoming pastor there in 1908.
+In 1903, he served the parish of St. Catherine on Nevsky Prospect in St. Petersburg, becoming pastor there in 1905.
 At the time, St. Petersburg was the center of the Empire's largest Polish community outside of Congress Poland and Budkiewicz desired to prevent the children of his parish from the anti-Polish and anti-Catholic propaganda of the state-run school system.
 Therefore, despite "manifold difficulties", he maintained a Polish language parochial school attached to St. Catherine's parish.
+He raised the academic standards of both the girls’ and boys’ gymnasiums, founded a vocational school for girls in 1907, and also established five elementary schools.
+He also created self-education circles for the poorest, operating under the auspices of the Polish Educational Society.

 Following the February Revolution, then Archbishop Eduard von der Ropp, decreed that all his priests would take a role in organizing a Christian Democratic Party to participate in the planned Russian Constituent Assembly.
 In this, the Archbishop was opposed by Budkiewicz and by auxiliary bishop Jan Cieplak, who both opposed any politicization of the Catholic religion.